openebs/mayastor-docs/reference/manual-upgrade.md

     {% endtab %}

     {% hint style="info" %}
-    In the above method of installation, HA is disabled by default.
+    In the above method of installation, the nexus (target) High Availability (HA) is disabled by default.
 The steps to enable HA are described later in this document.
     {% endhint %}

     - Verify the status of the pods.
 Upon successful deployment, all the pods will be in a running state.